keptn-workshops/getting-started/04_Automatic_remediation/README.md

 :heavy_check_mark: The evaluation of our service level objectives should be successful at this point since the load is now split among three instances of our service.

-:heavy_check_mark: Eventually, the Problem will also be closed in Dynatrace.
+:heavy_check_mark: Eventually, the problem will also be closed in Dynatrace.

 :heavy_check_mark: In addition to automatically performing the remediation, Keptn also informs Dynatrace about the actions taken during this process.
 You can verify this by navigating to the service overview and checking the events related to that service: